Neurotransmitter: Neurotransmitter systems

+Effects

 Drug effects

-Understanding the effects of drugs on neurotransmitters comprises a significant portion of research initiatives in the field of neuroscience.
-Most neuroscientists involved in this field of research believe that such efforts may further advance our understanding of the circuits responsible for various neurological diseases and disorders, as well as ways to effectively treat and someday possibly prevent or cure such illnesses.
+Understanding how drugs affect neurotransmitters constitutes a major area of research in neuroscience.
+Many neuroscientists believe that these studies can improve understanding of the neural circuits involved in neurological and psychiatric disorders, and may contribute to the development of more effective treatments, as well as strategies for prevention and, potentially, cures.

-Drugs can influence behavior by altering neurotransmitter activity.
-For instance, drugs can decrease the rate of synthesis of neurotransmitters by affecting the synthetic enzyme(s) for that neurotransmitter.
-When neurotransmitter syntheses are blocked, the amount of neurotransmitters available for release becomes substantially lower, resulting in a decrease in neurotransmitter activity.
-Some drugs block or stimulate the release of specific neurotransmitters.
-Alternatively, drugs can prevent neurotransmitter storage in synaptic vesicles by causing the synaptic vesicle membranes to leak.
-Drugs that prevent a neurotransmitter from binding to its receptor are called receptor antagonists.
-For example, drugs used to treat patients with schizophrenia such as haloperidol, chlorpromazine, and clozapine are antagonists at receptors in the brain for dopamine.
-Other drugs act by binding to a receptor and mimicking the normal neurotransmitter.
-Such drugs are called receptor agonists.
-An example of a receptor agonist is morphine, an opiate that mimics effects of the endogenous neurotransmitter β-endorphin to relieve pain.
-Other drugs interfere with the deactivation of a neurotransmitter after it has been released, thereby prolonging the action of a neurotransmitter.
-This can be accomplished by blocking re-uptake or inhibiting degradative enzymes.
-Lastly, drugs can also prevent an action potential from occurring, blocking neuronal activity throughout the central and peripheral nervous system.
-Drugs such as tetrodotoxin that block neural activity are typically lethal.
+Drugs can influence behavior by altering neurotransmitter activity in the nervous system.
+Some drugs affect neurotransmitter synthesis by altering the activity of the enzymes involved in their production.
+When neurotransmitter synthesis is inhibited, the amount of neurotransmitter available for release decreases, thus reducing neurotransmitter activity.
+Other drugs act by stimulating or blocking the release of specific neurotransmitters.
+Some drugs also interfere with neurotransmitter storage by causing synaptic vesicles to leak, thereby reducing the amount of neurotransmitter released into the synapse.

+Drugs that prevent a neurotransmitter from binding to its receptor are known as receptor antagonists.
+For example, antipsychotic drugs such as haloperidol, chlorpromazine, and clozapine act primarily as antagonists at dopamine receptors in the brain.
+In contrast, receptor agonists bind to receptors and mimic the effects of endogenous neurotransmitters.
+An example is morphine, an opioid receptor agonist that mimics the actions of endogenous opioid peptides such as β-endorphin to relieve pain.

+Other drugs prolong the activity of neurotransmitters after their release by blocking neurotransmitter reuptake or inhibiting enzymes responsible for neurotransmitter degradation.
+Finally, some drugs interfere with the generation or propagation of action potentials by blocking ion channels involved in neuronal signaling.
+For example, tetrodotoxin blocks voltage-gated sodium channels, thereby preventing neural conduction in both the central and peripheral nervous systems; as a result, tetrodotoxin is highly toxic and can be lethal.

 Drugs targeting the neurotransmitter of major systems affect the whole system, which can explain the complexity of action of some drugs.
 Cocaine, for example, blocks the re-uptake of dopamine back into the presynaptic neuron, leaving the neurotransmitter molecules in the synaptic gap for an extended period of time.
 Since the dopamine remains in the synapse longer, the neurotransmitter continues to bind to the receptors on the postsynaptic neuron, eliciting a pleasurable emotional response.
 Physical addiction to cocaine may result from prolonged exposure to excess dopamine in the synapses, which leads to the downregulation of some post-synaptic receptors.
 After the effects of the drug wear off, an individual can become depressed due to decreased probability of the neurotransmitter binding to a receptor.
-Fluoxetine is a selective serotonin re-uptake inhibitor (SSRI), which blocks re-uptake of serotonin by the presynaptic cell which increases the amount of serotonin present at the synapse and furthermore allows it to remain there longer, providing potential for the effect of naturally released serotonin.
+Fluoxetine is a selective serotonin re-uptake inhibitor (SSRI), which blocks re-uptake of serotonin by the presynaptic cell, which increases the amount of serotonin present at the synapse and furthermore allows it to remain there longer, providing potential for the effect of naturally released serotonin.
 AMPT prevents the conversion of tyrosine to L-DOPA, the precursor to dopamine; reserpine prevents dopamine storage within vesicles; and deprenyl inhibits monoamine oxidase (MAO)-B and thus increases dopamine levels.